-Current resources: Approximately 34 firefighters are assigned which includes overhead.
+Current resources: Two engines totaling 12 firefighters are assigned.

 Predicted smoke impacts: Light smoke is moving east.
-Expect smoke to be near Oak Creek Canyon to I-17 near the Willard Springs Rd exit.
-Smoke also may settle in Oak Creek Canyon and Sedona, especially in the overnight hours.
+Expect smoke to be near Oak Creek Canyon.
+Smoke also may settle in Oak Creek Canyon and Sedona, especially overnight.

-Recent and current operations: The fire has dried out some and has more activity.
-Containment is holding and firefighters are monitoring it closely until aircraft support becomes available.
+Recent and current operations: The fire has dried out and is burning in its containment area.
+Firefighters are monitoring it closely until it receives significant moisture.